zmike/zmike.github.io/_posts/2022-06-07-returning.md

 * 64bit shader variable handling
 * 64bit XFB handling

 Tackling the first issue first, the way I saw it, 64bit variables had to be rewritten into expanded (e.g., dvec2 -> vec4) types and then load/store operations had to be rewritten to split the values up and write to those types.
-This could be done in
+My plan for this was: